 More complex types of remapping are possible.
 For instance, one of the visible primary colors can be used to display the difference (or another mathematical operation) between two recorded channels of a multispectral image.
 Any type of color-remapping results in a false-color image, which may turn out to be easy to visually interpret or completely "alien" and unintelligible to untrained viewers.
 As a further example, in the following paper I combined images recorded in reflected IR and transmitted IR into false-color images:

-A practical procedure for remapping multispectral images to false-color composites with Photoshop Elements is described here.
+A practical procedure for remapping multispectral images to false-color composites with Photoshop Elements is described here (dead link).
 I recommend also this page from the same author about insect vision.

 Ideally, a lens for multispectral photography should transmit radiation throughout the spectrum of interest, and additionally focus all wavelengths of interest equally well onto the sensor.
 No real lens can do the latter (although optical systems that use only mirrors and no refractive lenses can get close to this goal).
 Ordinary camera lenses are achromatic, i.e., they focus correctly at two distinct wavelengths.
 Between these wavelengths, and outside them, light is unfocused to varying degrees.
 This is called axial chromatic aberration.
 Different wavelengths are also focused onto different positions on the sensor in peripheral areas of the image.
 This is called transversal chromatic aberration.
 It is entirely possible (and actually very common) for an achromatic lens to correct only one type of chromatic aberration, or to correct both types to different extents and at different wavelengths.
 Usually, camera lenses are designed to correct transversal chromatic aberration, and leave axial chromatic aberration more uncorrected because the latter is masked by the depth of field of the lens in normal use.